pndni/Charge_GM_WM_Properties_Pipeline/README.md

        ```bash
        ./parallel.sh
        ```
-    2. If you are using a queuing system, you will need to set up a batch file specific to your system.
+    2. If you are using a computing cluster, you will need to set up a batch file specific to your system.
 An example file for systems using Slurm is provided.
-Copy this file to your working directory
+If using slurm, copy this file to your working directory
        ```bash
        cp Charge_GM_WM_Properties_Pipeline/helper/slurm.sh ./
        ```
        and modify it for your system.
 (See the comments in the file).
-       If using slurm, run the pipeline with
+       Run the pipeline with
        ```bash
        sbatch slurm.sh
        ```